-We live in a visual society.
+Today, we live in a visual society.
 More than ever before we are communicating to each other via pictures and videos.
-Social media sites like Facebook are full of photos being liked and shared, and new sites like Instagram and Vine show up every day.
+Social media sites like Facebook are full of photos being liked and shared.
+New sites like Instagram show up every day.
 What these sites all have in common is a focus on visual media in order to send a message.

-USA Today has been famous for featuring a small infographic in the bottom corner of its front page for years, but it’s just in the past few years that infographics have really taken off as a primary eye-catching device on the internet.
-With that in mind, here are 5 important uses for infographics.
+USA Today has been famous for featuring a small infographic in the bottom corner of its front page for years.
+But it’s just in the past few years that infographics have really taken off.
+At least as a primary eye-catching device on the internet.
+With that in mind, here are 3 important uses for infographics.

-Many companies and groups have important information that they want to get across to the public, but it can seem incredibly dry at times.
-If you want to let the public know how dangerous prescription drug addiction is, for example, you could simply list out the statistics on the number of people addicted to pain pills and how many overdoses there are every year.
-You could do that, but it might be boring for readers.
+Many companies and groups have important information that they want to get across to the public.
+But it can seem incredibly dry at times.
+If you want to let the public know how dangerous prescription drug addiction is, for example, you could simply list out the statistics on the number of people addicted to pain pills.
+And how many overdoses there are every year.
+You could do that, but it might be tiresome for readers.

 A better way to get your piece the attention it deserves is to present those same statistics with bright, physical representations of the data.
 When your audience sees the number of pill addicts represented by rows of actual pills, they can quickly grasp what you’re trying to communicate.

 Reaching a few people with your message is a start, but you probably want to reach out and get the whole world hearing what you have to say.
 One of the best ways to do that today is through an infographic that goes viral.
 If your infographic is interesting enough and eye-opening enough, your audience will want to share it with their friends.
 They may post it on Facebook or tweet it through Twitter, or even put it up on their own blogs and Tumblr pages.

 The key to making an infographic that goes viral is to make it interesting enough to warrant sharing in the first place.
 Make sure that you present your content in such a way that anyone can be interested, and you’re already halfway home to creating content that will rocket across the internet.

 Increasing traffic to your website